-According to Brazilian legislation small hydro power plants must have installed capacity greater than 1 MW but not more than 30 MW and with reservoir area less than 3 km.
-Generally, it consists of a run-of-the-river hydro plant, with minimum environmental impact.
+According to Brazilian legislation11 small hydro power plants must have installed capacity greater than 1 MW but not more than 30 MW and with reservoir area less than 3 km2.
+Generally, it consists of a small hydro plant with reservoir, with minimum environmental impact.